Esri/insights-scripting-guide/README.md

 1) Open _Anaconda's command prompt_ and CD into the ```gateway``` folder.
 2) Creating a new environment and installing dependencies:

-* If you are using __2023.1 version of the ArcGIS Insights__, run the following commands:
+* If you are using __2023.1, 2023.2, or 2023.3 versions of the ArcGIS Insights__, run the following commands:

     ```shell
     # Creates a new environment named `insights-latest` with Python 3.9.14 installed.